LiorKogan/V1/README.md

   See Q263.

-- If all entities in _T_ are in a sequence: A3 appears directly right of the leftmost member of _T_
+- If all entities in 𝑇 are in a sequence: A3 appears directly right of the leftmost member of 𝑇
-- If entities in _T_ are in different branches of a quantifier: A3 appears directly left of the quantifier
+- If entities in 𝑇 are in different branches of a quantifier: A3 appears directly left of the quantifier

 When units of measure are defined for the expression (based on the aggregation operator, on the units of measures of the properties, and on the operators that compose the expression) - they are depicted as well (see Q86, Q117).